Scale-Dependent Loop Corrections to the Inflationary Power Spectrum: Introduction

 This question admits a natural interpretation within the effective field theory (EFT) of inflationary perturbations, where the dynamics of scalar perturbations is organised in terms of operators consistent with the non-linearly realised time diffeomorphisms \cite{Creminelli:2006xe,Cheung:2007st}.
 In this framework, the breaking of time-translation invariance is set by the background evolution and is therefore approximately adiabatic in slow-roll inflation.
 Loop corrections renormalise the coefficients of operators already present in the EFT, and the absence of late-time evolution of correlators suggests that quantum effects do not generate explicit running or new time dependence in observables evaluated at late times.
 Renormalisability is understood here in the EFT sense, namely that loop divergences can be absorbed into a finite set of operators consistent with the symmetries and power counting of the effective theory.

 A particularly transparent way of implementing this EFT is provided by the decoupling limit, in which the mixing between scalar fluctuations and metric perturbations can be neglected.
 In the EFT of inflation the dynamics is captured by the Goldstone mode $\pi$ associated with the spontaneous breaking of time translations \cite{Cheung:2007st}.
 In this limit, the same EFT structure is expressed in terms of a Lagrangian for $\pi$ with explicitly time-dependent couplings multiplying operators such as $\dot\pi^2$, $(\partial_i\pi)^2$, and higher-order interactions including $\dot\pi^3$ and $\dot\pi(\partial_i\pi)^2$.
 Loop corrections arise from these interactions and are computed using the in-in formalism.
 The question of interest can then be phrased sharply: do quantum corrections to the $\pi$ two-point function generate effects that cannot be absorbed into a renormalisation of EFT coefficients already present at tree level?
-Or do they merely reshuffle parameters without leading to new physical time or scale dependence in late-time observables?
+Do they merely reshuffle parameters without leading to new physical time or scale dependence in late-time observables?
+Does one need to study higher-point correlation functions, as recently suggested in~\cite{Ballesteros:2025nhz}?
 Our emphasis in this work is not only on the numerical size of loop corrections, but on their structural role within the EFT.

 Addressing this question requires explicit control over loop computations in inflationary backgrounds and within the EFT of inflation, particularly in the presence of time-dependent interactions.
-A substantial body of work has developed complementary techniques to organise in-in perturbation theory and renormalisation in quasi–de Sitter spacetimes, including systematic analyses of ultraviolet (UV) divergences, counter-terms, and the late-time behaviour of cosmological correlators~\cite{Senatore:2009cf,Marolf:2010zp,Senatore:2012nq,Premkumar:2021mlz,Xianyu:2022jwk,Qin:2023bjk,Qin:2024gtr,Ballesteros:2024cef,Cespedes:2025dnq,Braglia:2025qrb,Braglia:2025cee,Cespedes:2025ple,Ballesteros:2025nhz,Pimentel:2026kqc,Ema:2026dop,Farren:2026hao}.
+A substantial body of work has developed complementary techniques to organise in-in perturbation theory and renormalisation in quasi–de Sitter spacetimes, including systematic analyses of ultraviolet (UV) divergences, counter-terms, and the late-time behaviour of cosmological correlators~\cite{Senatore:2009cf,Marolf:2010zp,Senatore:2012nq,Premkumar:2021mlz,Xianyu:2022jwk,Qin:2023bjk,Qin:2024gtr,Cespedes:2025dnq,Braglia:2025qrb,Braglia:2025cee,Cespedes:2025ple,Ballesteros:2025nhz,Pimentel:2026kqc,Ema:2026dop,Farren:2026hao}.
 These developments provide the conceptual and technical foundations for treating loop corrections consistently in inflationary settings, including scenarios with explicitly time-dependent couplings and scale-dependent backgrounds.